MHCi Monthly Feature: May 2012

 Socially Responsible Investment or Corporate Social Responsibility

-Socially Responsible Investment and Corporate Social Responsibility – two halves of the same coin, or quite different currencies?
+Socially Responsible Investment and Corporate Social Responsibility – two halves of the same coin, viagra or quite different currencies?

-Julian Roche, VP, MHC International Ltd
+Julian Roche, buy viagra VP, viagra MHC International Ltd

 Within the ‘CSR world’ it is almost taken as axiomatic that there is no contradiction between Socially Responsible Investment (SRI) and Corporate Social Responsibility (CSR).
 The vision is this.
 Investors will act responsibly looking at responsible and impact investment to make their money count for a better world as well as just obtain a financial return.
 Meanwhile enlightened companies will recognise that an increasing number of investors will look at not just their raw financial numbers but also their CSR engagement and scores, and act to improve their CSR performance to attract more investment and lower their cost of capital.
 There is already suggested evidence that companies are able to attract investment less expensively if they perform well in certain CSR indicators.
 A virtuous circle is almost inevitable, as progressively more investment is directed on a socially responsible basis and the pressure on companies to perform better in CSR mounts accordingly.